Successor Feature Representations: Theoretical Results

-Let's restate the result: \begin{proposition} ($\xi$-learning has a fixed point) The operator $T_\xi$ is well-defined w.r.t.\ the equivalence $\sim$, and therefore induces an operator $T_\sim$ defined over $\Xi_\sim$. $T_\sim$ is contractive w.r.t.\ $\|\cdot\|_\sim$.
-Since $\Xi_\sim$ is Banach, $T_\sim$ has a unique fixed point and iterating $T_\sim$ starting anywhere converges to that point. \end{proposition}
+\begin{proposition} (\sfrqlearning has a fixed point) The operator $T_\xi$ is well-defined w.r.t.\ the equivalence $\sim$, and therefore induces an operator $T_R$ defined over $\Xi_R$. $T_R$ is contractive w.r.t.\ $\|\cdot\|_R$.
+Since $\Xi_R$ is Banach, $T_R$ has a unique fixed point and iterating $T_R$ starting anywhere converges to that point. \end{proposition}

 \begin{proof} We prove the statements above one by one: